openstack-archive/tripleo-incubator/README.md

 Heat instance deploys the overcloud.

 We use this self contained bare metal cloud to deploy a kvm (or Xen or whatever) OpenStack instance as a tenant of the bare metal cloud.
-In future we would like to consolidate this into one cloud, but there are technical and security issues to overcome first.
+In the future we would like to consolidate this into one cloud, but there are technical and security issues to overcome first.

 So this gives us three clouds: